ThakurVibha/Android-App-Dev/aad-cp-2/Object_Oriented_Programming.md

 </ul>
 But before dicussing the basic concepts lets take a look into what classes and objects are.
 Why are we discussing them?
 This is because of the fact which i mentioned earlier i.e.

-**In OOP data and its assiciated functions are enclosed within a single entity - a class.**
+**In OOP data and its associated functions are enclosed within a single entity - a class.**

 <h3>Objects:-</h3>

-*""An object is an identifable entity with some characteristics and behaviour""*
+*""An object is an identifiable entity with some characteristics and behaviour""*

 <img src="https://raw.githubusercontent.com/andrejrs/Object-Oriented-PHP/master/images/Wordane-OOP-car-class-eg-2.jpg" align="right"/>

-To understand objects more clearly lets condider an example- Lets say a car is an object.
+To understand objects more clearly let's consider an example- Let's say a car is an object.
 So, we can say its characteristics are - It's green, It's a Ford Mustang and runs on gasoline.
-Similarly Objects are an entity that store data, have some characteristics and behaviour.
+Similarly, Objects are an entity that store data, have some characteristics and behaviour.
 <br/>

 <h3>Class:-</h3>